Amsterdam & The Dutch Bulbfields

 Enjoy the best of Holland’s springtime colours and scents on this tremendous value break.
 Spend an unforgettable day in the world’s largest and perhaps most famous flower garden – magnificent Keukenhof.
 This wonderful springtime visit to the Dutch bulbfields also includes the chance to spend time in the country's delightful capital Amsterdam, exploring its canals and cobblestones, its museums, bars and cafes.
 You’ll also enjoy visits to the charming villages of the reclaimed Zuider Zee and to medieval gem Utrecht.
 It's the perfect way to get to know a wonderful country that’s right on our doorstep.

-What's IncludedThree nights' carefully chosen bed and breakfast accommodation at the three-star Ibis Hotel, Tilburg or four-star Mercure Hotel Tilburg Centrum
+What's IncludedThree nights’ carefully chosen three-star bed and breakfast accommodation at the Ibis Hotel, Tilburg, four-star Inntel Rotterdam Centre

 Return flights to Amsterdam

 Fully escorted by a friendly, experienced tour manager

 Holiday HighlightsSpend a day at Keukenhof flower garden